Raman Optical Activity Induced by Ferroaxial Order in NiTiO$_3$

 where $\ILR$ and $\IRL$ are the Raman intensities of the LR and RL configurations, respectively.
-The value of $\rho$ varies across the phonon modes, with the $\Eg^{(1)}$ mode exhibiting the largest intensity difference, reaching $\rho \simeq 0.5$.
-This value is several orders of magnitude larger than the typical NROA of chiral molecules, where $\rho \sim 10^{-3}$~\cite{barron1971} (see the Supplemental Material~\cite{supple}, Sec.~S3, for the values of $\rho$ for the other peaks).
+The value of $\groa$ varies across the phonon modes, with the $\Eg^{(1)}$ mode exhibiting the largest intensity difference, reaching $\groa \simeq 1.0$.
+This value is several orders of magnitude larger than the typical NROA of chiral molecules, where $\groa \sim 10^{-3}$~\cite{barron1971} (see Supplemental Material~\cite{supple}, \addb{Table~S4 in} Sec.~S\eraseb{\addb{3}}\addb{5}, for the values of $\groa$ for the other peaks). \addb{The identical sign of $\groa$ in the Stokes and anti-Stokes spectra indicates that the observed ROA in \ce{NiTiO3} is non-magnetic in origin, in contrast to magnetic ROA where the sign reverses~\cite{barron1976,barron1982,cenker2021}.}

-In the anti-Stokes spectra, the sign of $\rho$ for each peak is identical to that in the Stokes spectra.
-In magnetic ROA, the signs of $\rho$ in the Stokes and anti-Stokes spectra are opposite~\cite{barron1982,cenker2021}, whereas in the NROA of chiral molecules, the signs are the same~\cite{barron1976}.
-These observations indicate that the ROA in \ce{NiTiO3} arises from non-magnetic ordering.

 Figures~\subref{fig:785spectrum}{c} and \subref{fig:785spectrum}{d} show Raman spectra measured on the back surface of the same single-domain crystal.
-We again observed intensity differences between the RL and LR configurations; however, the sign of $\rho$ was reversed compared to the front side.
-This indicates that the observed NROA in \ce{NiTiO3} is directional---i.e., it behaves as a vector quantity.
+We again observed intensity differences between the \eraseb{\addb{RL}}\addb{LR} and \eraseb{\addb{LR}}\addb{RL} configurations; however, the sign of $\groa$ was reversed compared to the front side.
+This indicates that the observed NROA in \ce{NiTiO3} is direction\eraseb{\addb{al}}\addb{-dependent}---i.e., it \addr{depends on the orientation (sign) of the ferroaxial vector}\eraser{\addr{ behaves as a vector quantity}}.
 Such directionality does not originate from the bulk properties of chiral materials.
-Instead, it reflects the domain-dependent orientation of the ferroaxial order, which differs between the front and back of the crystal.
+Instead, it reflects the domain-dependent orientation of the ferroaxial order, which differs between the front and back of the crystal. \addr{The differential Raman spectra of cross-circular polarization configurations on the front and back surfaces are shown in Fig.~S6 of Supplemental Material~\cite{supple}, Sec.~S6.}